TheRealBarenziah/imgbb-uploader/README.md

 const options = {
   apiKey: process.env.IMGBB_API_KEY, // MANDATORY
-  imagePath: "yourImagePath", // MANDATORY
+  imagePath: "./your/image/path", // OPTIONAL (unless options.base64string is falsy)
   name: "yourCustomFilename", // OPTIONAL: pass a custom filename to imgBB API
   expiration: 3600 /* OPTIONAL: pass a numeric value in seconds.

-  It must be in the 60-15552000 range (feature based on POSIX time).
+  It must be in the 60-15552000 range (POSIX time ftw).
-  Enable this to force your image to be deleted after that time. */, };
+  Enable this to force your image to be deleted after that time. */,

+  base64string:
+    "data:image/jpeg;base64,blahblah" /* OPTIONAL (unless options.imagePath is falsy)
+  Enable this to upload base64-encoded image directly as string.
+  Allows to work with RAM directly for increased performance (skips the call to filesystem I/O).

+  Beware: this param will be ignored if options.imagePath exists!
+  */,
+};

 imgbbUploader(options)